 Leaving the top of the reservoir open to accommodate the evaporation of moisture helps a little but it doesn’t address the contamination of the tubing at all.
 And, don’t even think of wiping the reservoir dry with a cleaning cloth for the same reason they shouldn’t be used to clean coffee mugs.

-Dr. Charles Gerta, a microbiologist and expert on hygiene, has studied bacteria on coffee mugs and the results will make your skin crawl.
+Dr. Charles Gerba, a microbiologist and expert on hygiene, has studied bacteria on coffee mugs and the results will make your skin crawl.

 - Half of the coffee mugs had fecal bacteria, likely from contaminated cleaning cloths.